Feb 26th, 2019 by Q² Solutions

 In this episode, he describes strategies for mitigating risk in the development of companion diagnostics (CDx) for immuno-oncology.

 Depending on the bio-marker, there might be difficulties in developing an assay that correctly characterizes that bio-marker.
 There are also, there could be reduced ability to enter into markets due to the accessibility of that particular technology used to identify that bio-marker or test that bio-marker globally.
 For example, it's common throughout hospitals to have IHC or pathology review of particular of bio-markers but next-gen sequencing is a new and more expensive type of technology, so they might not be able to go after that as a particular companion diagnostic.

 But, that being said, the trade-off or what they gain from getting a companion diagnostic, they have a greater chance of reaching the correct population of patients that will see the greatest benefit of their therapeutic.

-Andrew discusses an alternative to the traditional three-way partnership of a drug developer, an IVD manufacturer and a CRO.
+The podcast conversation discusses an alternative to the traditional three-way partnership of a drug developer, an IVD manufacturer and a CRO.
 Single-site, pre-market approval can reduce the front-loaded investment needed for an IVD.
 It also can align better for the management of the project timeline.